peekdistrict/peekdistrict/README.md

 Who watches the watchers?

+By opening up this collaborative data we hope to improve public awareness; of state and corporate monitoring, and to enable these devices to work for our benefit through greater transparency and accountability.

 ### We're starting using:
 [OpenStreetMap](http://www.openstreetmap.org/about)
 OSM tag [surveillance](http://wiki.openstreetmap.org/wiki/Tag:man_made%3Dsurveillance) and the [initial proposal](http://wiki.openstreetmap.org/wiki/Proposed_features/Surveillance) for the use of the tag